Milad-Akarie/auto_route_library/README.md

 in both cases whenever we navigate to `/user/1` we will be presented with the `UserProfilePage`.

 ## Finding The Right Router
-Every nested AutoRouter has its own routing controller to manage the stack inside of it and the easiest way to obtain a scoped controller is by using context.
+Every nested AutoRouter has its own routing controller to manage the stack inside it and the easiest way to obtain a scoped controller is by using context.

-In the previous example `UserPage` is a root level stack entry so calling `AutoRouter.of(context)` anywhere inside of it will get us the root routing controller.
+In the previous example `UserPage` is a root level stack entry so calling `AutoRouter.of(context)` anywhere inside it will get us the root routing controller.

 `AutoRouter` widgets that are used to render nested routes insert a new router scope into the widgets tree, so when a nested route calls for the scoped controller they will get the closest parent controller in the widgets tree not the root controller.